 What is the All-Inclusive Pricing Model?

-It can be confusing to understand the pricing plans for assisted living centers , so let’s break them down.
+It can be confusing to understand the cost of assisted living centers , so let’s break them down.
 There are multiple different pricing plans for assisted living centers.

 One advantage of the all-inclusive pricing model is that the price won’t increase unexpectedly if the needs of you or your loved one changes.
 For example, if your loved one experiences a health crisis, the monthly rate won’t suddenly increase.
 For many, this makes the all-inclusive preferable because the cost from month-to-month is predictable and can be factored into a family’s budget.

 The other pricing option offered is the a la cart model.
 This means, the assisted living community charges rent PLUS individual services that the resident requires.
 While this may sound attractive, the small fees add up quickly.
 For example, some locations may charge $50.00 to assist a resident if they soil themselves and need attention.
 This structure also makes is challenging to predict in a monthly family budget.